rvbonfimm/seven-online-judge-online-compiler/README.md

-# SevenOnlineJudge
+# SevenOnlineJudge :gem:

 ## What is This :question:
-  :small_blue_diamond: A Final Paper about an Online Helper to teach people the Programming World.
+  :gem:  A Final Paper about an Online Helper to teach people the Programming World.

 ## Languages actually supported:
-  :small_blue_diamond: C;
+  :gem: C;

-  :small_blue_diamond: Python; :snake:
+  :gem: Python; :snake:

 ## System Specifications:
-  :small_blue_diamond: Developed at a Linux SO, Debian Ubuntu distro, version 16.04;
+  :gem: Developed at a Linux SO, Debian Ubuntu distro, version 16.04;

 ## Project Dependencies (tool name: version):
   - backports.functools-lru-cache: 1.4